-- 2.1 On 07/01/2019, an application for the renewal of a sexual entertainment venue (SEV) licence was made in respect of Whiskey Down, 18-22 Lloyd Street, Manchester, M2 5WA in the Deansgate ward of Manchester. - 2.2 A copy of the application is provided at Appendix 1.
+- 2.1 On 29/01/2019, an application for the variation of a sexual entertainment venue (SEV) licence was made in respect of Whiskey Down, 18-22 Lloyd Street, Manchester, M2 5WA in the Deansgate ward of Manchester. - 2.2 A copy of the application is provided at Appendix 1.
 However, personal and commercially sensitive information has been redacted.
-This information will be provided by way of a separate bundle and may be considered by the Committee at the hearing under Part B. A location map and photograph of the premises is attached at Appendix 2. - 2.3 The premises is currently operating as a lap dancing premises and is licensed under the Licensing Act 2003 (licence attached at Appendix 3). - 2.4 A public consultation exercise was undertaken in accordance with Schedule 3 of the 1982 Act, requiring the publication of an advertisement in a local newspaper circulating in the appropriate authority's area, not later than 7 days after the date of the application, and the display of a notice for 21 days beginning with the date of the application, on or near the premises and in a place where the notice can conveniently be read by the public.
+This information will be provided by way of a separate bundle and may be considered by the Committee at the hearing under Part B. A location map and photograph of the premises is attached at Appendix 2. - 2.3 The current sex establishment licence is attached at Appendix 3. - 2.4 The premises is currently operating as a lap dancing premises and is licensed under the Licensing Act 2003 (licence attached at Appendix 4). - 2.5 A public consultation exercise was undertaken in accordance with Schedule 3 of the 1982 Act, requiring the publication of an advertisement in a local newspaper circulating in the appropriate authority's area, not later than 7 days after the date of the application, and the display of a notice for 21 days

-- 2.5 Any person objecting to an application for the grant, renewal or transfer of a licence under Schedule 3 shall give notice in writing of his objection to the appropriate authority, stating in general terms the grounds of the objection, not later than 28 days after the date of the application. - 2.6 All applications for the grant, renewal or transfer of a sex establishment are determined by a delegated sub-committee of the Licensing and Appeals Committee, whether or not objections to the application have been received.
+- beginning with the date of the application, on or near the premises and in a place where the notice can conveniently be read by the public. - Any person objecting to an application for the grant, renewal or transfer of a licence under Schedule 3 shall give notice in writing of his objection to the appropriate authority, stating in general terms the grounds of the objection, not later than 28 days after the date of the application. - 2.7 All applications for the grant, renewal, variation or transfer of a sex establishment are determined by a delegated sub-committee of the Licensing and Appeals Committee, whether or not objections to the application have been received.

-2.7 Further documentation accompanying the application
+2.8 Further documentation accompanying the application

-2.7.1 The applicant has not submitted any further documentation.
+2.8.1 The applicant has not submitted any further documentation.